postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 From Postman, send a `GET` request to the URL `https://postman-echo.com/get?test=123`.
 This request hits the [Postman Echo](https://docs.postman-echo.com/#078883ea-ac9e-842e-8f41-784b59a33722) service which you can use to test out your REST clients and make sample API calls.

-The resulting response can be seen on the right, and a record of this request will now be visible in your [history](/docs/postman/sending-api-requests/responses/) on the left.
+The resulting response can be seen on the right, and a record of this request will now be visible in your [history](/docs/getting-started/navigating-postman/#history) on the left.

 [![sending request](https://assets.postman.com/postman-docs/WS-anuhyaMock1.png)](https://assets.postman.com/postman-docs/WS-anuhyaMock1.png)

 ### Step 2: Saving the request (R1) to a collection (C1)

 Hit the **Save** button to open the **SAVE REQUEST** modal.
-[Collections](/docs/postman/collections/creating-collections/) are simply groups of requests that can be connected together to create APIs and workflows.
+[Collections](/docs/sending-requests/intro-to-collections/) are groups of requests that can be connected together to create APIs and workflows.

 [![save request button](https://assets.postman.com/postman-docs/WS-anuhyaMock2-1.png)](https://assets.postman.com/postman-docs/WS-anuhyaMock2-1.png)